ajpage74/terraform-foundations-azure/AZURE.md

 Copy the `terraform` and `provider` blocks into your **main.tf** file.
 You do not need the rest of the example code yet.
 Use the save icon to save your file.

+Warning: Please use version **2.46.0** for the provider.
+This is the version that has been tested with this workshop.
+You can check the [answer key](https://github.com/hashicorp/terraform-azure-labs/blob/main/lab_answers/02/main.tf#L5) to make sure you've got it set up correctly.

 Now you're ready to initialize your workspace.
 Run the `terraform init` command:
 ```bash
 terraform init